-In 1991, I read a Barron's article by Ray Dalio (founder of Bridgewater Associates and currently worth about $22 billion) about the credit cycle (AKA Kondratiev wave, debt cycle, etc) and it's been in my mind ever since.
-Today I read an engaging article by Brandon Smith which resembles my own analysis over the past twenty years.
+In 1991, I read a Barron's article by Ray Dalio (founder of Bridgewater Associates, net worth of $22 billion) about the credit cycle (Kondratiev wave, debt cycle, etc) and it's been in my mind ever since.
+Today I read an engaging article by Brandon Smith similar to my own analysis of the past twenty years.

-Under the concept of Keynesian equilibrium, the gap is resolved during the credit downcycle, when real rates fall below the rate of growth and "Area 2" cancels out "Area 1".
+In Keynesian equilibrium, the gap resolves during the downcycle, when real rates fall below the rate of growth and "Area 2" cancels out "Area 1".

 The real inflation rate today is probably around 20%.
 The Federal Reserve won't ever admit it but that rate is not a mistake or misjudgement.
 They're deliberately burning debt to re-establish equilibrium.
 I've expected the current environment for perhaps ten years, a defacto devaluation of debt through years of 10%+ inflation, with interest rates below 10%.

 There are now tens of millions of mortgages at 3% to 6% rates and at a yearly 10-20% inflation rate, those mortgages become income generators for borrowers by an indirect and lengthy process of home equity.
 This might be why Blackwater has been buying up residential homes.
 Effectively, the real growth rate would now exceed the true interest rate which is negative for lenders.